-- Press the 🍾 button. - After the "Ready" prompt, and the following beep, say "Setup", then "Reset".

-This will delete all phone pairing, phone book entries, and other settings in all language modes.
+- 1. Push the Phone Subtron. - 2.
+After the "Ready" prompt and the following beep, say "Setup," then "Reset." - This will delete all phone pairing, phone book entries, and other settings in all language modes.
 The System will prompt you before resetting to factory settings.